BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Persistent carts

+While on the subject of shopping carts, it’s worth dwelling on ‘persistent carts’ for a moment.
 A persistent cart feature makes shopping easier for your store visitors by allowing them to retrieve their cart on any device.

 For example, a user might start shopping on a desktop computer at work and add some items to her cart.
 A persistent cart would let her continue to add more products to her cart via her phone on the train home — and then pay for them all on her laptop when she got back to her house.

-Offering a persistent cart to your visitors with Shopify involves paying for a third-party app; in BigCommerce, this is included on most of its plans.
+Offering a persistent cart to your visitors with Shopify involves paying for a third-party app; in BigCommerce, this functionality is included on most of its plans.

 Selling internationally

-These days, online merchants are increasingly looking beyond their own borders, aiming to take advantage of the much larger markets that they can access by selling internationally.
+Online merchants are increasingly looking beyond their own borders, aiming to take advantage of the much larger markets that they can access by selling internationally.

-So let’s take a look at how good BigCommerce and Shopify are when it comes to multi-currency and multilingual selling.
+So, let’s take a look at how good BigCommerce and Shopify are when it comes to multi-currency and multilingual selling.

 Selling in multiple currencies